Skip to content

 It is recommended that all residents in the general population six months of age and older receive their COVID-19 vaccine.

-• Individuals at high risk of severe COVID-19 illness, including:
+Individuals at higher risk of experiencing severe illness from COVID-19 include:

 • Pregnant individuals